Treats moderately to severely active rheumatoid arthritis. Also treats neonatal-onset multisystem inflammatory disease (NOMID).

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- This medicine is usually given once daily.
-Try to use your medicine at the same time each day.
+- Use your medicine at the same time each day.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.